-In 2021, we supported Colorado through our compassionate care for injured workers, grantmaking, scholarships, volunteerism, sustainability efforts, and championing diversity, equity and inclusion.
-We were honored to be recognized for the third consecutive year as one of Colorado’s 50 most community-minded companies with over $1.5 million in grants, donations and scholarships, and 1,150 hours spent volunteering in the communities where we live and work.
+In 2022, Pinnacol Assurance supported Colorado through its compassionate care for injured workers, grantmaking, scholarships, volunteerism, sustainability efforts, and championing of diversity, equity and inclusion.
+We were honored to be recognized for the fourth consecutive year as one of Colorado’s 50 most community-minded companies with over $1.1 million in grants, donations and scholarships, and 876 hours spent volunteering in the communities where we live and work.

-Through our annual employee giving program, Pinnacol team members donated $137,634 to Colorado nonprofits close to their hearts, from animal shelters to environmental stewardship and food pantries.
-Pinnacol matched their donations, making a total impact of $272,528 donated to local nonprofits in 2021.
+Through our annual employee giving program, Pinnacol team members donated a record-breaking $142,389 to Colorado nonprofits close to their hearts, from animal shelters to environmental stewardship and food pantries.
+Pinnacol matched their donations, making a total impact of $277,118 donated to local nonprofits in 2022.

-While the pandemic kept us all working from home, it couldn’t stop us from caring for our community.
-Through our employee-led volunteer program, Pinnacol in Action, we volunteered virtually, and when possible in person, with organizations including Florence Crittenton Services, Denver Health Newborns in Need, Alzheimer’s Association of Colorado, and more.
-In total, we volunteered 1,150 hours in 2021.
+Even working in a hybrid environment couldn’t stop us from caring for our community.
+Through our employee-led volunteer program, Pinnacol in Action, we began volunteering in person again with organizations including Florence Crittenton Services, JWill Pink Village, the VA Hospital, Alzheimer’s Association of Colorado and more.
+In total, we volunteered 876 hours in 2022.

-With a commitment to fighting systemic racism and expanding opportunities for all, our DEI Advisory Council and our Board of Directors led the launch of our DEI strategy, including equitable hiring and promotion practices, an employee belonging survey and resource groups, and a supplier diversity program.
-As charter members of Colorado Companies Uniting Against Racism, Colorado Inclusive Economy and Prosper Colorado, we publicly report our data on key hiring, promotion and supplier indicators.
+With a continued commitment to fighting systemic racism and expanding opportunities for all, our DEI strategy showcases our board of directors’ commitment to equitable hiring and promotion practices.
+As members of Colorado Companies Uniting Against Racism, Colorado Inclusive Economy and Prosper Colorado, we publicly report our data on key hiring, promotion and supplier indicators.